FACTBOX-Sports events around the world hit by coronavirus pandemic

 * World Snooker postponed the Tour Championship that was to be held in Llandudno, Wales, from March 17-22.
 SWIMMING

-* USA Swimming canceled the TYR Pro Swim Series meet in California and postponed Open Water National and Junior National Championships scheduled for Florida at the end of April.
-It extended the suspension of all events, camps, and conferences that require people to travel and gather through April 30.
+* USA Swimming cancelled the TYR Pro Swim Series meet in California and postponed Open Water National and Junior National Championships scheduled for Florida at the end of April.
+It extended the suspension of all events, camps and conferences that require people to travel and gather through April 30.

-* The FINA Diving World Series finale (London; March 27-29) was postponed. * The British Swimming Championships from April 14-19, which were set to double as the Olympic trials, were canceled.
+* The FINA Diving World Series finale (London; March 27-29) was postponed. * The British Swimming Championships from April 14-19, which were set to double as the Olympic trials, were cancelled.

 * Swimming New Zealand postponed its Open Championships, an Olympic qualification event scheduled to start in Auckland on March 31, to June.
 TENNIS